pSciComp/PracticalScientificComputing/README.md

 - Learn the DRY principle and how it encourages reusable code.
 - Understand orthogonal code organization and why it simplifies computational projects.
 - Learn how to develop a codebase prepared for cluster and/or cloud execution (modularity, tests, environment capture).
-- Get a minimal repo template for a code-ready project.
+- Get a minimal repo template for cluster/cloud-ready project.

 #### A word on parallelism

-- Learn to classify a workload into levels of parallelism (find-/coarse-grained, embarrassing)
+- Learn to classify a workload into levels of parallelism (fine-/coarse-grained, embarrassing).
-- Apprehend the implications when working with a high-level language like python
+- Apprehend the implications when working with a high-level language like python.

 #### Project structure and management
 - Become aware of version control practices for code and data (Git, Git LFS).